SPINE & BodyWorks Studio BRISTOL

 Fact: The AMA's Guidelines to the Evaluation of Permanent Impairments uses George's Line to rate neck impairments.
 A moderate (3.5 mm) break in George's Line on the flexion and extension lateral X-ray films is a permanent impairment, equivalent to a post-surgical fusion of two cervical vertebra.
-Most chiropractors see small anterolisthesis and/or retrolisthesis on the films (if taken) and ignore it or fail to appreciate its significance.
+Most spinal manipulators see small anterolisthesis and/or retrolisthesis on the films (if taken) and ignore it or fail to appreciate its significance.

 Clinical Practise Opinion: The functional overlay method of evaluation of the cervical spine can measure with accuracy, changes in functionality of cervical ranges of motion in neutral lateral, flexion and extension - post trauma initially and following 3-6 months of spinal manipulation following RTA with neck pain.

 One well-known chiropractory organization lists that the significance is a sprain with subluxation; a strain with subluxation; or possible fracture of the neural ring.
 An RTA patient is done a great disservice if that is all that is known about George's Line, because patients who walk into, for instance, chiropractic or osteopathic or physiotherapists or similar spinal manipulator's offices with breaks in George's Line generally do not have simple sprains/strains or neural arch fractures.
 Approximately 35 percent to 45 percent of MVA/RTA patients who present for care have something in between, namely ligament partial damage leading to pain with translation instability that manifests as a break in George's Line on the flexion and extension films.